 Culture is the only procedure that confirms the presence of viable organisms.
 Antigens, nucleic acids or antibodies can be present in the absence of viable infectious particles.
 A number of commercial EIAs are available for the detection of chlamydial antigens in clinical specimens.
 These products use either monoclonal or polyclonal antibodies to detect chlamydial lipopolysaccharide (LPS), which is more soluble than the major outer membrane protein (MOMP).
 Most EIAs take several hours to perform and are suitable for batch processing.

 In India, it is the domain of the STD specialists to identify the disease early and treat it promptly as we have no facilities to make a specific diagnosis in our Laboratories.
 Majority of developed nations going in for nucleic acid-based tests for optimal diagnosis.
 Susceptibility testing has had little clinical utility to date, but concerns about antimicrobial resistance in chlamydia persist.

 Antibiotic-resistant C trachomatis can be induced in the laboratory by subinhibitory concentrations of antimicrobials.
 Chlamydial species are susceptible to the tetracycline, macrolide, and fluoroquinolone classes of antibiotics.
 The most active of these – doxycycline, erythromycin, azithromycin, rifampin, ofloxacin, and clindamycin – are usually used to treat chlamydial infections.
 However, the optimal available treatment continues to be the best option in developing countries.

-Chlamydial infections are the least diagnosed scientifically and most commonly treated sexually transmitted infections in most of the developing countries.
+Chlamydial infections are the least diagnosed scientifically and most commonly treated sexually transmitted infections in many developing countries.
 Too many sex partners carry a common risk for Chlamydiae Infection.

 About the Author